arkeodev/scraper/README.md

     ```

 ## Usage
-To use the Scraper Project, follow these steps:
+To use the mole, follow these steps:

 1. **Run the Streamlit application**:
     ```bash